NazeerJ/Netsuite-ETL-Full-Project/README.md

 ## Project documentation

-Review the project documentation before beginning development.
-The recommended order is:
+The project includes two supporting documents, used at different stages:

-1. **HTML data documentation — review first**
+1. **Project specification — review before development begins**
-   [`Netsuite_Project_Data_Documentation.html`](Netsuite_Project_Data_Documentation.html) provides the initial understanding of the source data, table structures, fields, relationships and dependencies.
-This should be reviewed before the project starts so the data model and source limitations are understood before ETL and report development begins.
+   [`Sales_Performance_Pipeline_Report_Specification.docx`](Sales_Performance_Pipeline_Report_Specification.docx) defines the project scope, reporting requirements, source structures, relationships, business logic, semantic-model design, report pages, filters and expected controls.
+This document establishes what must be built before ETL and Power BI development starts.

-2. **Word report specification — review after the data documentation**
+2. **Power BI report documentation — review after the report is developed**
-   [`Sales_Performance_Pipeline_Report_Specification.docx`](Sales_Performance_Pipeline_Report_Specification.docx) defines the report scope, business requirements, core measures, reporting logic, semantic model, page layouts, filters and expected controls.
+   [`Netsuite_Project_Data_Documentation.html`](Netsuite_Project_Data_Documentation.html) documents the completed Power BI solution, including the semantic model, tables, columns, measures, relationships and report structure.
+It is intended for technical reference, handover and ongoing maintenance after the report has been built.

-The HTML file explains **what data is available and how it relates**.
-The Word specification explains **what the final reporting solution must deliver**.
+The Word specification defines **what the project should deliver**.
+The HTML documentation records **what was implemented in Power BI**.

 ## High-level architecture